The pros and cons of the GmbH: Weighing up the German limited liability company (LLC)

 Registering your business as a GmbH can have the following legal benefits:

-• Limited legal responsibility: Shareholders are liable solely with the assets of the company (German article) while their private assets remain untouched
+• Limited legal responsibility: Shareholders are liable solely with the assets of the company, while their private assets remain untouched

-• Opportunity to appoint a third-party manager (Fremdgeschäftsführer): Companies may appoint a managing director who is not a shareholder and therefore avoid diluting shares
+• Opportunity to appoint an external manager (Fremdgeschäftsführer): Companies may appoint a managing director who is not a shareholder and therefore avoid diluting shares

 • Not restricted to German citizens: Foreigners may act as GmbH shareholders

-• Possibility to establish the company as a separate legal entity: The normally required deed of partnership (Gesellschaftsvertrag) is replaced by a certified unilateral declaration of intent (Willenserklärung) enabling it to act an independent person and enter into contracts
+• Possibility to establish the company as a separate legal entity: The normally required deed of partnership (Gesellschaftsvertrag) is replaced by a certified unilateral declaration of intent (Willenserklärung), enabling it to act as an independent person and enter into contracts

 Reputation and tax benefits: The practical advantages of the GmbH model